lucasbasquerotto/ansible-live-output-demo/README.md

 To make it easier to run the playbook, it was created a docker compose file to allow running the playbook inside a docker container with Ansible 2.8 installed (the image is already provided, you can simply run the commands below).

+(You need to have `docker` and `docker-compose` installed to run it with docker, but if you have Ansible 2.8 you should be able to run the step 2 directly, maybe needing to fix some permisson issues or change the directories paths in `main.yml` to avoid such issues).

 ### 1. In this repository, start the docker container with ansible installed

 ```bash